IvanGrigoriev11/gitea_tests/README.md

       1. `brew install pyenv-virtualenv`.
    1. Create a new virtual environment.
       1. `pyenv virtualenv 3.10.0 gitea`.
-1. Restart your Shell.
-1. To make this interpreter default for the project
-   1. `cd <repo root>`
-   1. run `pyenv local gitea`
-1. Ensure python 3.10 is active by `python --version`
 1. Install the requirements: `pip install -r requirements.txt`.
 1. Install Docker from the [Docker official page](https://www.docker.com/).